 This model also has an energy-saving mode and shuts down automatically after 9 minutes of use.
 All three of the color options for the DeLonghi Nespresso Lattissima are neutral and fit into any color scheme—we especially love the silky white colorway.

-Best Investment: Jura E6 Super-Automatic Espresso Machine
+Best Investment: Jura E6 Espresso Machine

-Looking for a machine that will make top of the line, pro-level espresso drinks at home?
+Looking for a machine that will make top-of-the-line, pro-level espresso drinks at home?
 The Jura E6 Automatic Espresso Machine delivers just that, so you can indulge in perfectly brewed espresso without ever leaving your house.
 Jura has developed a new technology in the coffee world called The Pulse Extraction Process, which makes for a more flavorful espresso.
 This new technology forces hot water through the grinds in short intervals and has eight (!) different intensity levels so you can have your espresso just the way you like it.
 It also has a coffee bean grinder in the machine, meaning one less appliance you need to purchase.
 And if you need to make two coffees at once, you’re in luck, as the E6 can do just that.
 As an added bonus, it also has a rinsing and cleaning program, so you never have to worry about keeping your machine clean and hygienic.

 Best French Press: Yield Glass French Press